Easiest Citizenships You Can Get And Cheapest Countries To Buy A Passport

 There are four primary ways to acquire second citizenship:

-Citizenship by descent is usually free, the process can be finished quickly and is undoubtedly the best way to obtain second citizenship if you qualify.
+Citizenship by descent is usually free, the process can be finished relatively quickly and is undoubtedly the best way to obtain second citizenship if you qualify.

 The process of acquiring citizenship by naturalisation usually involves living in a country for a specific number of years as a permanent resident before qualifying to apply for full citizenship.
 Obtaining permanent residency is the first step which usually requires spending more than 183 days a year for x number of years.